hola/hola_player/README.draft.md

 git remote add upstream https://github.com/hola/hola_player.git
 ```

->In the future, if you want to pull in updates to hola video.js that happened after you cloned the main repo, you can run:
+>In the future, if you want to pull in updates to Hola Player that happened after you cloned the main repo, you can run:
 >
 > ```bash
 > git checkout master